decentralized-identity/linked-vp/spec/spec.md

 - The object MUST contain a `type` property, and its value MUST be the string "LinkedVerifiablePresentations".
 - The object MUST contain a `serviceEndpoint` property, and its value MUST be either a string or an array which MUST contain one or more Uniform Resource Identifiers as described in [[spec:RFC3986]].

+## Security Considerations

+- Verifiable Presentations contain a challenge that is used by the verifier to request authorization / authentication from the holder when credentials are packaged presented.
+Since a public verifiable presentation is not generated upon the request of a verifier but ahead of time, the challenge can't be used as a security feature to guarantee that not an old copy of the presentation is shared.
+- When a DID controller links a credential in the DID Document that is stored on a medium that allows contents to be mutated, like a HTTP server, it becomes difficult to ensure that the served VP is the one that the controller intended to be available.
+There are multiple ways this issue can be mitigated:
+  - Hashlink could be generated
+  - The challenge of the VP could be used: e.g. put the challenge in the DID Document alongside the reference to the VP.
+    This way no additional burden is placed on the client library to verify the authenticity of the VP since challenge verification is supported by VP/VC libraries
+  - ??
+How about the domain property of a VP?
+Does it make sense to use it somehow?
+  - Use of an expiration date, e.g. to mitigate clients that don't properly verify the challenge
+- Privacy: VP and all included credentials are public.
+Therefore, PII data SHOULD not be included

 ## Conformance